© 2008 Landis Bennett, All Rights Reserved.

 I've had my pilot's license for over a decade now and had wanted to fly since I first learned about airplanes.
 But in all that time I've only been able to occasionally fly due to the expense.

-relatively cheap.
+Here in the United States flying is relatively cheap.
 I can rent a single-engine, two-seat Cessna 152 for about $100 per hour, including fuel.
 In the UK and Europe it can be upwards of $200 per hour.
 But even at the "cheap" rates, flying is an extremely expensive hobby - one that I just can't afford.
-So in the last year or so my wife and I made a decision: I needed to find a way to get other people to
+So in the last year or so my wife and I made a decision: I needed to find a way to get other people to pay me to fly.

 That led me to a flight school where I would be trained in bigger, more complex, twin-engined aircraft like this PA-44-180 Piper Seminole.
 The Seminole isn't exactly a practical airplane: It cruises at about 140 knots, only takes 4 passengers and minimal baggage, and still uses about 18-20 gallons of fuel per hour.
 But it's an extremely good trainer and all of my potential future employers want to see that coveted "multi-engine" time in my log book.
 So here I am after getting my multi-engine private pilot's license and my instrument rating.
 Now a little more time in the Seminole and I'll be going for my commercial pilot's license and 3 different flight instructor ratings (Flight Instructor Airplane, Multi-Engine, and Instruments).